Radio Application Form Tips

 The book taught me to realise that the job description is the key to your application.
-This point sounds simple, but it’s important to understand it.
+This point sounds simple, but it’s essential to understand.
 In all of my previous applications, I was telling employers how experienced I was, but I wasn’t directing that experience specifically to the job role.
-Remember, don’t tell them how good you are, tell them how good you are for the role.
+Remember, don’t tell them how good you are, tell them how good you are for the position.

-You have to go through the job specification in minute detail.
+You have to go through the job specification in detail.
 Anytime it mentions a particular skill, match that skill with real-life experience.
-Next, provide a concrete example of that experience.
-The last part of this sentence is the key.
+Next, provide a concrete example from your life.
+That's the trick.

-Always find an example of what you have done, which matches the skill the employer wants.
+Always find an example from your past work, which matches the skill the employer wants.

-Below is a mock version of an application form to the BBC as a studio manager.
-Radio Kings refers to a hospital radio station that I volunteered at, and K2K refers to a community radio station that I helped.
+Below is a mock version of an application form to be a BBC studio manager.
+Radio Kings refers to a hospital radio station that I volunteered at, and K2K refers to a community station that I helped.
 For any job that you apply for, this is the first step you must do.
-Go through the form and match real experiences to the skills they are after.
+Go through the form and match real experiences to the skills they're after.
 I apologise for my terrible handwriting!

 The Problem Solver

 Think of your application as being a problem solver.
-The skills they're looking for are problems that the company needs solving.
-Once you've found the problem (the skill they desire), then find a similar example from real-life and show them how you solved that problem.
-And do this for 90% of all your answers.
-Just make sure you find different ways of phrasing how you solved the problems.
+The candidate skills they're looking for are problems that the company needs solving.
+Once you've found the problem (the skill they desire), then find a similar example from real-life.
+Show them how you solved that problem.
+And do this for 90% of your answers.
+Just make sure you find different ways of phrasing how you addressed the issues.